REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: POMDP Construction and Probabilistic Execution

-\underline{\textbf{Computational error:}} Although the outcomes of POMDP policy execution are non-deterministic, following an optimal policy produced by an exact POMDP solver is most likely (among all such possible policies) to take the robot to a goal p-state if the following conditions hold: \begin{itemize} \item The coarse-resolution transition diagram $\tau_H$ of the domain has been constructed correctly; \item The statistics collected in the initial training phase (Section~\ref{sec:arch-random}) correctly model the domain dynamics; and \item The reward function is constructed to suitably reward desired behavior. \end{itemize} This statement is based on existing literature~\cite{kaelbling:AI98,Littman:thesis96,Sondik:thesis71}.
+\underline{\textbf{Computational error:}} Although the outcomes of POMDP policy execution are non-deterministic, following an optimal policy produced by an exact POMDP solver is most likely (among all such possible policies) to take the robot to a goal p-state if the following conditions hold: \begin{itemize} \item The coarse-resolution transition diagram $\tau_H$ of the domain has been constructed correctly; \item The statistics collected in the initial training phase (Section~\ref{sec:arch-random}) correctly model the domain dynamics; and \item The reward function is constructed to suitably reward desired behavior. \end{itemize} This statement is based on existing literature~\cite{kaelbling:AI98,littman:thesis96,Sondik:thesis71}.
 We use an approximate POMDP solver for computational efficiency, and an exact belief update (Equation~\ref{eqn:belief-update}), which provides a bound on the regret (i.e., loss in value) achieved by following the computed policy in comparison with the optimal policy~\cite{Ong:ijrr2010}. \emph{We can thus only claim that the outcomes of executing of our policy are approximately correct with high probability}.
-We can also provide a bound on the margin of error~\cite{Ong:ijrr2010}.
-For instance, if the probability associated with a statement in the fine-resolution representation is $p$, the margin of error in a commitment made to the history $\mathcal{H}$ (in the coarse-resolution representation) based on this statement is $(1-p)$.
-If a set of statements with probabilities $p_i$ are used to arrive at a conclusion that is committed to $\mathcal{H}$, $(1-\prod_i p_i)$ is the corresponding error.
+We can also provide a bound on the margin of error~\cite{Ong:ijrr2010}, i.e. the probability that at least one incorrect commitment is made to the history.
+For instance, if the posterior probability associated with a statement $observed_{f}(R, X, Y)$ in the fine-resolution representation is $p$, the probability of error in the corresponding commitment made to the history $\mathcal{H}$ (in the coarse-resolution representation) based on this statement is $(1-p)$.
+If a series of statements with probabilities $p_i$ are used to arrive at a conclusion that is committed to $\mathcal{H}$, $(1-\prod_i p_i)$ is the corresponding probability that at least one erroneous commitment has been made.
+If a later commitment $j$ is based on a prior belief influenced by previous commitment $i$ then $p_j$ is a conditional probability, conditioned on that previous commitment.